Results determine whether you can graduate, progress within your course, or may have won an award.

 For a list of dates regarding when results are released, see below.

-You will not be able to view your results if you have any outstanding debts to the University.
+You will not be able to see your results if you have a hold on your account.
+A hold may be placed on your account to block student privileges for the following reasons:

 Your academic performance for your courses are usually graded at the end of each term.